 Human rights jurisprudence is the application to fulfill the human rights obligation.

-A man was chained in the custody, whereafter a writ of habeas corpus was issued under Article 32 and was filed under Section 5 and 10 of the human declaration Act.
+In this case, a man was chained in the custody, whereafter a writ of habeas corpus was issued under Article 32 and was filed under Section 5 and 10 of the human declaration Act.
 The court ruled out that to preserve human dignity is very essential and manacling a man is dehumanizing.
-The prisoner is not an animal and Article 14, 19 and 21 come into action.
+The prisoner is not an animal and Articles 14, 19 and 21 come into action.

 Suspension of Fundamental Rights